gregmac/Swagger.Net/README.md

 -------------
 1. Enable "XML Documentation File" and specify a value (i.e. App_Data\Docs.XML) in the Web API's properties | Build menu (Alt+Enter).
 You will use this in step 3.
 Do not put a ~ in the value path (see step 3).
 2. Add the following route to your route config (I added it first):
-   `

             routes.MapHttpRoute(
                 name: "SwaggerApi",
                 routeTemplate: "api/docs/{controller}",
                 defaults: new { swagger = true }
             );

-   `
-3. Add the following method to Global.asax.cs:
+3. Add the following method to `Global.asax.cs`:
-   `

         private void Configure_Swagger()
         {